-Moving to the cloud improves every aspect of communications for both small business and enterprise, making it easy for customers, partners, and staff to connect via telephone and conference in others, regardless of their physical location.
+Moving to the cloud improves every aspect of communications for both small businesses and enterprises, making it easy for customers, partners, and staff to connect via telephone and conference with others, regardless of their physical location.

 Picking through the various options for IP PBX to find the right fit for your business can be challenging.
 To make a wise decision, you'll want to ask the following questions.

 - Will your business be able to add lines and functionality on an as-needed basis to support growth?

 Is it easy to change your plan if need be?

 Does your potential provider have an option for a direct connection or is phone service over the public Internet?